LampDelivery/Helldivers/README.md

 ![1](https://files.catbox.moe/djk46f.jpg)

 ### ALERT TO ALL HELLDIVERS
-Transmission from Super Earth Command – Democracy Officer Briefing
+Transmission from Super Earth Command - Briefing

 Citizens!
 Your interface has been compromised by inefficiency and aesthetic heresy.
 But fear not—Super Earth has authorized the deployment of the Helldivers Discord Theme!